mhshuvoit/react-ecommerce-app/README.md

-# mern-stack-portfolio
+# React Ecommerce App

-This is a project template for mern apps.
+This is a project template for React Ecommerce App.
 It lives at https://react-ecommerce-app-mhs.netlify.app

 ## Get started